 We would get up from our desks and try to finger it whenever we could, which was basically whenever he wasn’t looking.
 When we saw him in the lunchroom we always tried to walk up behind him and touch his goatee from the back.

 The teachers didn’t eat with us, but they had to be in the lunchroom while we ate.
-We would start talking to Mr. Maxinhimer, touch his goatee, and walk away.
+We would start talking to Mr. Maxinhimer, touch his goatee, and scoot away.
 It was only Noah and me, at first.
-But, after a while, we started a trend and everyone started trying to touch his beard.
+But after a while, we started a trend, and everyone started trying to touch his beard.
 We were the fastest, though.
 Other kids tried to do what we did, but they just didn’t get it.
-They didn’t have the right technique.
+They didn’t have the right technique, no way.

 The funniest thing was how mad Mr. Maxinhimer got.
 He threatened to send us to Mr. Kakis’s office.
-But, he would never do anything.
+But he never did.
 We never grabbed or pulled his face hair, anyway, just touched it.

 He showed us pictures of his family and their two little girls.
-He was a good dresser and dead serious most of the time, too.
+He was a solid dresser and dead serious most of the time, too.
 He would try to be funny, but he never was.
 He talked loud in a weird, scratchy voice.
-Sometimes he would sit at his desk and not do anything.
+Sometimes he would sit at his desk and stare off into space.

-Mr. Maxinhimer was only thirty-years-old, but he was already losing his hair.
+Mr. Maxinhimer was only thirty years old, but he was already losing his hair.
 He was sick 24/7, like he had the flu.
 His nose always ran and he sneezed more often than not.
 We liked him the best.

 We got shuffled from class to class at McKinley Middle School.
 Everybody had to do the same things all day long.
 We weren’t even allowed to carry bags and backpacks, for some safety reason nobody understood, like it was national security, so we had to trudge from classroom to locker to classroom between every period.

-But, the worst thing about McKinley was that everything smelled bad most of the time, even though we were a top state-ranked school, with computer labs and all that.
-Someone was always spraying Axe in the hallways.
+But the worst thing about McKinley was that everything smelled bad most of the time, even though we were a top state-ranked school, with computer labs and all that.
+Somebody was always spraying Axe in the hallways.

 It smelled horrible, anyway.